kwunhangwong/SNNGX_qSNN_encryption/README.md

 ## Project Description

-**The project creates BIT-flip attack over binarised weight of deep \
-neural network and other machine learning models.**
+**The project creates BIT-flip attack against binarised weight of deep neural network and other machine learning models with minimum vulnerable BITs.**

 This project was supported by the University of Hong Kong, EEE. \